carlosSpa/PSTD_ABL/README.md

 OUTPUT: Fig 2 and Table 2.

-COMMENTS: Each folder contains a code in matlab that generates the results of Fig. 2 and Table 2.
+COMMENTS: By running the script "energy.m", the results of Fig. 2 and Table 2 can be reproduced.

-**Test 2**
+**Test 2 (GEOPHYSICAL IMAGING)**
 ---------

  AUTHOR: Carlos Spa

  DATE: 22-06-2022

- FOLDERS: damped, sponge, euler  (D,S,E)
+ FOLDERS: damped (D), sponge (S), euler (E)

- COMMENTS:  a unique code in c  is composed by a main code and some libraries.
-The results are recorded at each corresponding folder:
+ COMMENTS: A single C main code is available at each folder along with some libraries:
  MAIN CODE: main.c

  INTERNAL LIBRARIES: "analisis.h", "pstd_opt.h", "gestor_sim.h"

  EXTERNAL LIBRARIES: <fftw3.h>, <omp.h>

- COMPILATION: g++ -lfftw3 -fopenmp -O3 *.c -o executable
+ COMPILATION: g++ -lfftw3 -lfftw3f -fopenmp -O3 *.c -o executable

  EXECUTION: ./executable

  OUTPUT: binary file 2x7x3 Files: "P_type_Acc_abl_method.dat" where type=F,B  abl=1,2,3,4,5,6,7 and method=D,S,E.
- The data is recorded at each folder
+ The results are stored at each corresponding folder.

-COMMENTS: This code calculates the forward/backward  (x2) simulations for each different method (D,S,E) and with the cases of table 2 defined in an homogeneous cube of 4000x4000x4000m and a propagation velocity of c=2000m/s.
+COMMENTS: This code calculates the forward/backward  (x2) simulations for each different method (D,S,E) for all cases listed in table 2.
+The simulation domain is an homogeneous cube of 4000x4000x4000 m³ and a propagation velocity of c=2000m/s.
-In all the cases, we also  fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time 4s.
+In all the cases, we also fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time to 4s.
-For the Forward simulation, A ricker wavelet of f=10Hz is emitted at the position (Nx/2,Ny/2,4) of the cube.
+For the Forward simulation, a point source ricker wavelet of f=10Hz is located at the grid position (Nx/2,Ny/2,4).
-For the Backward dsimulation, Three ricker wavelets of f=10Hz are emitted at the position (Nx/2,Ny/2,4) of the cube.
+For the Backward simulation, three point source ricker wavelets of f=10Hz are located at the grid position (Nx/2,Ny/2,4).
-The output data of each method is recorded at the corresponding foldiers.
+The output data of each ABL method is stored at the corresponding folder.
-The 21x2 simulations are defined varying the tuple (Nabl,Absorbing parameter)  according to Table 2 in the paper.
+Each method performs 7x2 simulations by varying the tuple (Nabl,Absorbing parameter) according to Table 2 in the paper.

 DATA ANALYSIS CODE: analisis_METHOD.m where METHOD=D,S,E